odewahn/computational-publishing/readme.md

 * Jupyter dependencies
 * Content-specific dependencies

-While there are still other alternatiecs, such a [Rocket](https://coreos.com/rkt) from CoreOS, the Jupyter community is generally settling around Docker as a standard format for representing a machine image.
+While there are still other alternatives, such a [Rocket](https://coreos.com/rkt) from CoreOS, the Jupyter community is generally settling around Docker as a standard format for representing a machine image.

 #### Jupyter Dependencies